lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 - long-str
 - long-wstr

-Block commands
+Block command:
 - move
-- copy

 A value command takes a name argument as its first parameter.
 The name is entered into the symbol table as a key that maps to the current RAM address.
-This allows the RAM cell at the current address to be used like a variable in the program section.
+This allows the RAM cell address to be used like a variable in the program section.
 To prevent an entry into the symbol table, set the name to `_`.
 If the name is `_`, then nothing is entered into the symbol table.